Marketing & Distribution

 Resource Availability

 Assess your available resources, including time, money, and manpower, to determine which side you can onboard more effectively.
-Consider factors such as the ease of onboarding, the cost of acquisition, and the potential for long-term engagement.

 Real-World Case Studies